History of the Ottawa Senators (since 1992): 2011–2016: Up and down seasons

-The next season, Ottawa would be challenged to repeat the success they had in 2011–12, due to long-term injuries to key players such as Erik Karlsson, Jason Spezza, Milan Michalek and Craig Anderson.
-Despite these injuries, the Senators would finish seventh in the Eastern Conference and head coach Paul MacLean would go on to win the Jack Adams Award as the NHL's coach of the year.
-Ottawa would play the second-seeded Montreal Canadiens in the first round of the playoffs, eventually winning in five games, blowing out Montreal 6–1 in games three and five.
-The Senators would advance to play the top-seeded Pittsburgh Penguins in the second round, this time losing in five games.
-During the off-season, the Senators traded veteran defenceman Sergei Gonchar to the Dallas Stars in exchange for a sixth-round draft pick in 2013.
-July 5, 2013 would be a day of mixed emotions for the city and fans, as long-time captain Daniel Alfredsson signed a one-year contract with the Detroit Red Wings, leaving Ottawa after 17 seasons with the Senators and 14 as captain.
+The next season, Ottawa was challenged to repeat the success they had in 2011–12, but sustained long-term injuries to key players such as Erik Karlsson, Jason Spezza, Milan Michalek and Craig Anderson.
+Despite these injuries, the Senators finished seventh in the Eastern Conference and head coach Paul MacLean won the Jack Adams Award as the NHL's coach of the year.
+Ottawa would play the second-seeded Montreal Canadiens in the first round of the playoffs, eventually winning in five games.
+The Senators then advanced to play the top-seeded Pittsburgh Penguins in the second round, this time losing in five games.
+July 5, 2013, would be a day of mixed emotions for the city and fans, as long-time captain Daniel Alfredsson signed a one-year contract with the Detroit Red Wings, leaving Ottawa after 17 seasons with the Senators and 14 as captain.
 The signing shocked numerous fans across the city and many within the Senators organization.
-The day finished optimistically however, as Murray acquired star forward Bobby Ryan from the Anaheim Ducks in exchange for forwards Jakob Silfverberg, Stefan Noesen and a first-round draft pick in 2014.
-Murray would also sign free agent forward Clarke MacArthur to a two-year contract that same day and would sign free agent defenceman Joe Corvo to a one-year contract three days later on July 8.
+The day finished optimistically as Murray acquired star forward Bobby Ryan from the Anaheim Ducks in exchange for forwards Jakob Silfverberg, Stefan Noesen and a first-round draft pick in 2014.
+Murray would also sign forward Clarke MacArthur to a two-year contract that same day.